ControlledChaos/post-and-page-builder/readme.txt

 The Post and Page Builder by BoldGrid is designed to create pages that load fast.
 BoldGrid ditches shortcodes in favor of clean markup that can be served quickly.
 That also means BoldGrid code is easy to assess and customize.

+= Coming Soon / Maintenance Page =

+Great for making "under construction" or "coming soon" pages.
+You can create a simple page within minutes by using free professionally designed WordPress Blocks.

+= Bootstrap WYSIWYG Post & Page Builder for WordPress =

+Our drag and drop system is built on the Bootstrap Grid.
+You can drag columns, rows, and containers around your pages to make quick updates to pages.
+Advanced CSS controls allow you to make pixel perfect designs.

+= Create Custom Color Palette =

+Choose your brand's colors and we'll help your design stay unified.
+Our unique color palette system is built with SASS and allows you to change all the colors on your site.
+You don't have to choose from a few presets anymore!

 == Frequently Asked Questions ==

 = Will the Post and Page Builder work with my theme? =

-Yes; the Post and Page Builder will work with any theme.
+Yes; the Post and Page Builder is compatible with any theme.
 We recommend using BoldGrid themes which provide additional features and are optimized for use with the Post and Page Builder.

 = Where can I find more help? =
 For information on using the Post and Page Builder or other BoldGrid plugins, please visit our [Support Center](https://www.boldgrid.com/support/).